-1Number Number of the variable.
-Maximum 1500. sUnit Unit of the variable.
+1 Number Number of the variable.
+Maximum 1500.
+4 Value Value of the variable. sUnit Unit of the variable.
 Maximum 40 characters. sQuantity The quantity which the variable represents.
 Maximum 80 characters.
 Example: #Filingvar=133, 0.45, -,Location of the map.